 Earlier that day, the Turkish Foreign Ministry summoned the US ambassador to protest the warrants.
 The decision to issue them was “wrong, biased and [lacking] legal basis,” it said.

 Erdogan spoke at the Brookings Institutions when he last visited Washington in March 2016.
-Altercations between his guards and protestors erupted, while they also blocked some journalists from attending the event.
+Altercations between his guards and protestors erupted, as they also blocked some journalists from attending the event.

 “Turkey’s leader and his security team are guests in the United States,” the President of Washington’s National Press Club subsequently stated.